EventStore/documentation/docs/cloud/faq/roadmap.md

 ### Are there plans to be able get an audit log of access to the console?

-Yes it will be on the public [roadmap](https://www.eventstore.com/event-store-cloud) page
+Yes, we will present the details of the schedule on the public [roadmap](https://www.eventstore.com/event-store-cloud) page.